Art Marketing 101

-An online art gallery will provide a way for people to view your artwork and learn about your upcoming events at their convenience, no matter where they reside.
+An online art gallery will allow people to view your artwork and learn about your upcoming events at their convenience, no matter where they reside.

 If you are selling your art online, you must have a place for your buyers to buy your artwork.

-Your Online Art Gallery will be the foundation of your business and will be the platform for people to visit and purchase your products.
+Your Online Art Gallery will be the foundation of your business and the platform for people to visit and purchase your products.

-There are many options for you to choose from when deciding what platform you will be using to showcase your artwork.
+You can choose from many options when deciding what platform you will use to showcase your artwork.

 Your options art: